 Heritage Palms CDD complies with all provisions and requirements of Florida State Statute 119 in reference to retention and provision of public documents as established within the statute.
-Any requests for public documents or information will be provided by the District Records Custodian subject to charges as permitted under the Statute.
-The District Custodian of Public Records is:
+Any requests for public documents or information will be provided by the District Custodian of Records subject to charges as permitted under the statute.

 Custodian of Public Records